On This Page

 Base Camp: Getting High School Students Excited About Science | Fairfield University

-BASE Camp is designed to engage high school, female students in hands-on, research-based experiences in the natural sciences and mathematics, in an effort to inform and excite students about the process of science.
+BASE Camp is designed to engage high school students in hands-on, research-based experiences in the natural sciences and mathematics, in an effort to inform and excite students about the process of science.

-BASE Camp is open to female students completing their sophomore or junior year of high school from underrepresented groups in STEM (science, technology, engineering, and math) fields.
-Students must be a US citizen or permanent resident, be in good academic standing, and have an interest in science.
+BASE Camp is open to students completing their sophomore or junior year of high school from underrepresented groups in STEM (science, technology, engineering, and math) fields.
+Students must be a U.S. citizen or permanent resident, be in good academic standing, and have an interest in science.
 Space is limited to 24 students.
-Priority may be given to first-time applicants.
+Priority may be given to Bridgeport area applicants.